stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 	* PCR water up to 25 uL

-1. Use robot protocol (qPCR\_wWorklist\_altdispense) for setting up PCRs, running triplicate reactions for each sample to be sequenced.
+1. Use robot method "qPCR\_wWorklist\_altdispense" for setting up PCRs, running triplicate reactions for each sample to be sequenced.
-Addition of BSA and Picogreen reagent are not as of yet included in the protocol and are hand-pipetted in after the robotic protocol is completed.

 1. Run the PCR plate on the qPCR thermocycler, using the following cycle:
 	* 98<sup>o</sup>C for 30 seconds